coreweave/kubernetes-cloud/virtual-server/examples/kubectl/README.md

-This directory contains several examples of the manifests for `VirtualServer` service.
+This directory contains several example manifests for `VirtualServer`.

 To run any of the examples issue: `kubectl apply -f <manifest_file_name.yaml>`

-- [virtual-server-direct-attach-lb.yaml](virtual-server-direct-attach-lb.yaml) shows how to attach directly the virtual machine to the load balancer.
+- [virtual-server-direct-attach-lb.yaml](virtual-server-direct-attach-lb.yaml) shows how to directly attach the Load Balancer IP to a Virtual Server.
+This will give

-  **pros:**
-  - can handle more IP trafic to VM - the trafic is routed directly to VM.
-  - IP of the VM matches the assigned ingress IP

-  **cons:**
-  - cannot handle replicas, the same cannot get all benefits from load balancer

 - [virtual-server-shared-pvc.yaml](virtual-server-shared-pvc.yaml) attaches shared `PVC` to the virtual machine instance.
 The `PVC` formated already and mounted as `/mnt/shared-pvc`.